 Mend and skillfully patch your torn favorites, and you’ll save a lot of money on alterations, or buying entirely new things.
 You can use it for other small projects, such as adding trim or your own personal touch to things you already own.

 Add velvet trim to a collar of a wool coat, or bright satin ribbon to the hem of a plain dress.
 Add a footer of brocade or taffeta to plain curtains for a chic effect.
 Your home and your wardrobe will shine with the reflection of your personal tastes.
-Bring your vision to life, whether it’s an entirely new design or children’s school project.
-You can also check our sewing machine for kids reviews.
+Bring your vision to life, whether it’s an entirely new design or a children’s school project.
+You can also check our kids related buying guide for sewing machines.

 1. Pattern Selection